cloudify-cosmo/getcloudify.org/guide/3.2/agents-packager.md

 ### Install agents in the manager during bootstrap

-You can create a deb file containing the tar and configuration files and deploy it in the manager during bootstrap.

-{%note title=Note%}
-If you'd like to create deb files from your agents which include the files and are installable via a manager blueprint, you can use [packman](https://github.com/cloudify-cosmo/packman) to create the deb ([THAT'S WHAT WE CURRENTLY DO](https://github.com/cloudify-cosmo/cloudify-packager/tree/master/vagrant) :))
-{%endnote%}
+You can provide urls for agents you'd like to provide during manager bootstrap.

 # Configuring the Tool